haiwen/seafile-admin-docs/manual/README.md

 # Introduction

 Seafile is an open source cloud storage system for file sync, share and document collaboration.
+SeaDoc is an extension of Seafile that providing a lightweight online collaborative document feature.

 ## LICENSE